 Having an articulating borescope in your shop is an invaluable tool to have on hand for engine and machinery inspection.
 People usually think of larger, more industrial inspection and turbine engines when talking about articulating borescopes, but these tools have a lot of practical uses when it comes to V6 piston engines.

-What is an Articulating Borescope?
+What is Engine Cylinder Borescope?

 Before we get any deeper on how the articulating borescope can help you inspect your V6 engine, it’s important to understand what exactly an articulating borescope is.
 This is an optic equipped tool that is used to inspect tight spaces that impossible to see without disassembling and tearing down other components to get to it — you can see why this would have great utility as an engine is pretty much sealed and undercover until you tear it down.
 Articulating borescopes are handheld at one end with a probe that’s equipped with an articulating camera tip.